Hugh Southern: Personal life

-In 1954, Southern married Jane Rosemary Llewellyn with whom he had two children, Hilary and William with the marriage ending in divorce.
+In 1954, Southern married Jane Rosemary Llewellyn, with whom he had two children, Hilary and William, with the marriage ending in divorce.
 In 1988, he married Kathy Ayers Dwyer and they had one child, Jaime, and he remained married until his death.
-Southern died on July 15 in a hospital in Leesburg, Va.
+Southern died on July 15 in a hospital in Leesburg, Virginia.
 He was 87.
 His wife, Kathy Dwyer Southern, said the cause was pneumonia and congestive heart failure.